polym8th/Harvest/README.md

  ### Original Custom Data Models:

-  The project includes two custom models .
-An Account model and Creator model.
+- **Account Model (`account/models.py`)**
-    -  In the Account model (account/models.py) The CustomUser model is a custom implementation of Django's user authentication system.
-It replaces the default user model and is responsible for managing authentication and user attributes.
+  - The `CustomUser` model is a custom implementation of Django's user authentication system.
+  - It replaces the default user model and manages authentication and user attributes.

+- **Article Model** (`creator/models.py`)**
-    -  The Article model represents content created by the user.
-Each article belongs to a specific user and may include optional event details (time, date, venue and address), which can be rendered below the article, upon creation.
+  - Represents content created by the user.
+  - Each article belongs to a specific user.
+  - May include optional event details (time, date, venue, and address).
+  - Event details can be rendered below the article upon creation.

 ## Deployment

   The application was deployed with Heroku.
 The following preparatory steps are as follows: